TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method

 \section{Introduction}

+Music is a universal natural language for communication.
 With the rapid development of artificial intelligence, automatic songwriting has drawn much attention from both academia and industry.
-Automatic songwriting covers many tasks, such as lyric generation \cite{malmi2016dopelearning, xue2021deeprapper}, melody generation \cite{wu2020popmnet,choi2016text,zhu2018xiaoice}, lyric-to-melody generation \cite{yu2021conditional,sheng2020songmass,bao2019neural, lee2019icomposer}, and melody-to-lyric generation \cite{sheng2020songmass, watanabe2018melody, li2020rigid}.
-In this paper, we focus on lyric-to-melody generation, since it is one of the most important and common tasks in songwriting, and is still under-explored.

-Recent years, deep learning techniques have been widely used to develop end-to-end lyric-to-melody systems \cite{yu2021conditional,sheng2020songmass,bao2019neural, lee2019icomposer}.
+Automatic songwriting covers many tasks, such as lyric generation \cite{malmi2016dopelearning,xue2021deeprapper}, melody generation \cite{wu2020popmnet,choi2016text,zhu2018xiaoice}, lyric-to-melody generation \cite{yu2021conditional,sheng2020songmass,bao2019neural, lee-etal-2019-icomposer}, and melody-to-lyric generation \cite{sheng2020songmass,watanabe-etal-2018-melody,li-etal-2020-rigid}.
+In this paper, we focus on lyric-to-melody generation, since it is one of the most important and common tasks in songwriting and is still under-explored.
+Recent years, deep learning techniques have been widely used to develop end-to-end lyric-to-melody systems \cite{yu2021conditional,sheng2020songmass,bao2019neural, lee-etal-2019-icomposer}.
 However, these systems suffer from the following issues: 1) They require large amount of paired lyric-melody data to learn the correlation between syllables in lyrics and notes in melodies \cite{sheng2020songmass}.
-However, collecting lots of paired data is quite difficult and costs much. \citet{sheng2020songmass} have attempted to alleviate the low-resource challenge by unsupervised pre-training on lyric-to-lyric and melody-to-melody model respectively.
-However, the utilization of the unpaired data helps on the understanding and generation of lyrics and melodies while has little effect on the correlation learning between lyrics and melodies.
-2) They generate melodies directly from lyrics, which hinders end users to control musical elements (e.g. tonality and chord progression) over the generation process.
+However, collecting lots of paired data is quite difficult and costy. \citeauthor{sheng2020songmass} have attempted to alleviate the low-resource challenge by unsupervised pre-training on lyric-to-lyric and melody-to-melody models.
+However, the utilization of unpaired data helps on the understanding and generation of lyrics and melodies while has little effect on the correlation learning between lyrics and melodies.
+2) They generate melodies directly from lyrics, which hinders end users to control musical elements (e.g. tonality and chord progression) over the generation.
 Without controllability, requirements from users may be ignored and the application scenarios are limited.